Lewis Woodson

-Lewis Woodson (January 1806 – January 1878) was an educator, minister, writer, and abolitionist.
+Lewis Woodson (January 1806 – January 1878) was an American educator, minister, writer, and abolitionist.
 He was an early leader in the African Methodist Episcopal Church (AME) in Ohio and Pennsylvania.
 Woodson started and helped to build other institutions within the free African-American communities in Ohio and western Pennsylvania prior to the American Civil War.

 Woodson was among the original 24 trustees to found Wilberforce University in Ohio in 1856, in a collaboration between the AME and the Cincinnati Methodist Council.
 When the college faced financial difficulties during the American Civil War, the AME Church bought it from the Methodist Church in 1863, making it the first historically black college to be owned and operated by African Americans.

-Birth and early life
+Early life

 Lewis Woodson was the oldest of eleven children born to Thomas and Jemima Woodson.
 Both parents were mixed-race.
 Both parents had been born into slavery and both effectuated their freedom, Thomas while still a teenager.
 Lewis was born in January 1806 in Greenbrier County, Virginia (now part of West Virginia).
 According to oral history, Thomas left Monticello in his early teenage years.
 He became an orphan, but, fortunately, a free orphan.
 It is uncertain how and where he met Jemima.
 It is reasonable to think that had he married a girl younger than himself, say thirteen, the couple would have been unprepared to face the future.
 Jemima was older than Thomas and Jemima came with an unmarried mother, who, in a fashion, likely served as Thomas' surrogate mother.
 Jemima also had a resourceful older sister and with her a brother-in-law, Lewis Leach.
 Thomas and Jemima's first child, Lewis, was named after his uncle.

-Woodson family oral history, dating to the early nineteenth century, has claimed that Thomas Woodson was the eldest child of Sally Hemings and her master President Thomas Jefferson.
-That account has been disputed by Jeffersonian historians.
-Birth certificates were not common until 100 years after Thomas Woodson was born and they were never issued for the birth of slave children.
-There is no surviving record of Sally Hemings' having given birth to a surviving child before 1795.
-Professional historians have ignored the erasure of a name of a male slave born in 1790, written into Jefferson's Farm Book by Thomas Jefferson.
-One letter of the name of the mother of the child survived the erasure.
-Historians also ignore the newspaper articles of James Callender and others in 1802.
-Thomas Woodson was not named Thomas Woodson at birth.
-Slaves usually did not have a surname.